Founder & Artistic Director

 Nick Halley is a drummer/percussionist, keyboardist, composer, and conductor.
-He is the founder and Artistic Director of Capella Regalis Men and Boys Choir, and the founder and Director of The King’s Chorus, a choral society for members of the King’s and Dalhousie University communities in Halifax.
-Nick is also the Assistant Director of the University of King’s College Chapel Choir, and Assistant Director of Music at the Cathedral Church of All Saints, Halifax.
-In 2012, Nick was awarded the Queen Elizabeth II Diamond Jubilee Medal in recognition of his contribution to Canada and Nova Scotia through the arts.
+He is the Founder and Artistic Director of Capella Regalis Men and Boys Choir, and Assistant Director of Music at the Cathedral Church of All Saints, Halifax.
+Nick founded and for 11 years (to 2021) directed The King’s Chorus, a choral society for members of the King’s and Dalhousie University communities in Halifax.
+Nick was also the Assistant Director of the University of King’s College Chapel Choir from 2008 to 2021.
+In 2012, Nick was awarded the Queen Elizabeth II Diamond Jubilee Medal in recognition of his contribution to Canada and Nova Scotia through the arts, particularly for his work with Capella Regalis Men & Boys Choir.
 For the 2013-14 season, Nick was the Host of CBC’s national radio program, Choral Concert.

 Vanessa joined her brother Nick and father Paul as part of the Capella Regalis team in 2012.
-She came to Capella Regalis with several years of experience in music administration at both the non-profit and for-profit levels, as well as over thirty years of singing experience in professional and semi-professional chamber and church choirs, in four different countries.
-Vanessa holds an undergraduate degree with High Distinction from Trinity College at the University of Toronto (2002), and graduated Juris Doctor Magna cum Laude from the Western New England University School of Law (2006).
-She practiced law in Massachusetts, USA, for five years, including as a staff attorney with the Committee for Public Counsel Services (public defender in the criminal courts) and as a law firm associate in the areas of intellectual property and corporate law, before making the move with her husband and young family to Nova Scotia.
-In addition to her work for Capella Regalis, Vanessa is the Choir Manager at the University of King's College in Halifax.
+She came to Capella Regalis with several years of experience in music administration at both the non-profit and for-profit levels, as well as over thirty years of singing experience in professional and semi-professional chamber and church choirs in four different countries.
+Vanessa holds an undergraduate degree with High Distinction from Trinity College at the University of Toronto (2002), and graduated Juris Doctor Magna cum Laude from Western New England University School of Law (2006).
+She practiced law in Massachusetts, USA, for five years, including as a staff attorney with the Committee for Public Counsel Services (public defender in the criminal courts) and as a law firm associate representing commercial and non-profit clients in the arts, health, and education sectors in intellectual property matters, often specifically in technology licensing deals.
+She made the move to Nova Scotia with her husband and young family to put music and education at the centre of their lives.

 Assistant Artistic Director & Probationers Program Director